Ramiro Enrique: 2025

 On 25 June 2025, Enrique scored a brace at St. Louis City SC in a 4–2 win, and for his performance he was named to the Team of the Matchday a day later.
-On 25 July, Enrique scored a brace after coming on as a 67th-minute substitute for Luis Muriel, helping Orlando City overcome a one goal deficit against Columbus Crew and end the game 3–1 in their favour.
+On 25 July, Enrique scored a brace after coming on as a 67th-minute substitute for Luis Muriel, helping Orlando City overcome a one-goal deficit against Columbus Crew and end the game 3–1 in their favour.
 Three days later, Enrique was named to the Team of the Matchday for his performance.

 Al-Kholood

 On 8 September 2025, Enrique joined Saudi Pro League club Al-Kholood.
 Enrique made his debut on 14 September as Al-Kholood lost 2–0 at Al-Nassr.
 In the following match on 18 September, Enrique scored his first goal to help Al-Kholood to a 2–1 win over Damac Club.
 In his King's Cup debut against Al-Bukiryah four days later, Enrique scored the winning goal to secure a 2–1 scoreline.
 Enrique ultimately extended the streak to four games in a row when he converted a penalty in a 5–1 win over Al-Najma until 17 October.
+On 20 January 2026, Enrique scored his first brace for Al-Kholood in a 5–2 win at Al-Fateh.
+On 8 May, Enrique scored in the fourth minute of the 2025–26 King's Cup final against Al Hilal, but goals from Al Hilal's Nasser Al-Dawsari and Théo Hernandez saw Al-Kholood lose 2–1.